hipe/tmx/lib/skylab/brazen/doc/issues/079-the-API-API-components-narrative.md

-# the API node narrative  :[#017]
+# the API API components narrative :[#079]

-(EDIT: [#br-049] takes what we learned from this and repalces it)
+# introduction

-broadly this is an experimental reconception of the [fa] API API, one that takes what we learned from there and tries to pare it down to have fewer moving parts. however this one was only distilled out of one small-sized application (f2tt) and so is not yet poised to replace [fa] whole hog.
+the [br] API API is a third ground-up rewrite of an API API. taking what we learned from the now sunsetted [#hl-017]. that in turn was an experimental reconception of the [fa] API API, one that takes what we learned from there and tries to pare it down to have fewer moving parts. ( however this one was only distilled out of one small-sized application (f2tt) and so was never intended to fully replace [fa] whole hog.i

+the below are (EDIT) not yet fully integrated descriptions from the old [hl] solution, that were kept because they may act as useful supplementat descriptions still for some of our current components and design choices.